© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead 750m NNE of Quarry House is a scheduled monument protected by Historic England under reference 1011553.
 View the official record →

-The Romano-British farmstead situated approximately 750 metres north-north-east of Quarry House is a Romano-British rural settlement dating to the period of Roman occupation in Britain.
+This Romano-British farmstead is a scheduled ancient monument situated approximately 750 metres north-north-east of Quarry House in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011553.

 Romano-British farmstead 750m NNE of Quarry House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011553.